Chipdelmal/dataViz_CADi/README.md

 # dataViz CADi

-This repository contains the materials for the "Data Visualization" one week intensive [CADi ("Cursos de Actualización en las Disciplinas")](http://sitios.itesm.mx/va/capacitacion/1_2.html) course taugh at ["Tecnológico de Monterrey"](https://tec.mx/es).
+This repository contains the materials for the "Data Visualization" one week intensive [CADi ("Cursos de Actualización en las Disciplinas")](http://sitios.itesm.mx/va/capacitacion/1_2.html) course taugh at ["Tecnológico de Monterrey"](https://tec.mx/es) on December of 2018.

-This is a compendium of materials and activities designed to develop and improve skills to make charts and plots more interactive/appealing, and to show some of the tools we can use to achieve better exposure of our work.
+This is a compendium of materials and activities designed to develop and improve skills to make charts and plots more interactive/appealing, and to show some of the tools we can use to achieve better exposure of our work in scientific, and engineering applications.

 <hr>

 ## Contents

 ### [Day 01 (8h)](./Day01/README.md)

-<b>Goal:</b>
+<b>Goal:</b> To describe the basic principles of data visualization, the types of plots that better describe certain datasets, and perform some common data visualization examples that are common across different fields.

 1. [Introduction/Background](./Day01/intro.md)
 2. [Data Visualization Primer](./Day01/dataVizPrimer.md)